sotrh/learn-wgpu/docs/intermediate/tutorial10-lighting/README.md

 ```

 Don't forget to add the `light_uniform` and `light_buffer` to `State`.
-After that we need to create a bind group layout and bind group for our light.
+After that, we need to create a bind group layout and bind group for our light.

 ```rust
 let light_bind_group_layout =